Eric O'Grady: Fictional character biography

-The Irredeemable Ant-Man

 Mitch Carson is a S.H.I.E.L.D. security agent under Dum Dum Dugan and someone whom O'Grady looks up to.
 During the "Enemy of the State" story, when Wolverine attacks the S.H.I.E.L.D.
 Helicarrier, Carson orders O'Grady and his roommate Chris McCarthy to guard Hank Pym and the new Ant-Man suit.
-Pym walks out and they panic and knock him out.
-McCarthy accidentally runs off with the suit to escape Wolverine, but when Elektra attacks the Helicarrier a month later, McCarthy is killed by a HYDRA agent and O'Grady steals the suit from his dead body.
+Pym walks out and they panic and knock Pym out.
+McCarthy accidentally runs off with the suit to escape Wolverine, but when Elektra attacks the Helicarrier a month later, McCarthy is killed by a Hydra agent and O'Grady steals the Ant-Man suit from his dead body.
 Instead of returning the suit, he uses it to steal stuff and spy on the women's showers.
-When O'Grady joins fellow S.H.I.E.L.D. agent Veronica King, McCarthy's girlfriend, in mourning his death, they start a brief relationship, with Veronica getting pregnant.
+When O'Grady joins fellow S.H.I.E.L.D. agent Veronica King, McCarthy's girlfriend in mourning his death, they start a brief relationship with Veronica getting pregnant.
 Carson, originally trained to be the stolen Ant-Man suit's wearer, was forced to wear a hastily built prototype suit and track down the thief.
-Carson is able to track down O'Grady, but in the ensuing battle, O'Grady disfigured Carson's face by accident with his suit's jets, burning the left half of Carson's face and leaving Carson deaf and blind on that side.
-O'Grady took Carson to a nearby infirmary, but Carson still vowed revenge.
+In the ensuing battle, O'Grady disfigured Carson's face by accident with his suit's jets, burning the left half of Carson's face and leaving him deaf and blind on that side.
+O'Grady took Carson to a nearby infirmary but Carson still vowed revenge.
 After escaping the helicarrier, O'Grady then uses his powers to continue peeping and only saves attractive woman who he then tries to bed.
-He eventually tries to sneak into Ms. Marvel's purse, now leader of the Mighty Avengers.
+He eventually tries to sneak into Ms. Marvel's purse.

-During a battle, O'Grady tries looting a jewelry store and encounters the thief Black Fox and steals his stolen bag of jewels.
+During a battle, O'Grady tries looting a jewelry store and encounters the thief Black Fox who steals his bag of jewels.
 He reluctantly saves a girl's life from rubble and encounters Damage Control's new "Search and Rescue" team.

 After he obtains a fake ID under the name Derek Sullivan and comes up with the new superhero name Slaying Mantis, this organization offers him a job and he consents.
 He meets Abigail and they start dating.
 He leases an apartment under his new name, and with Damage Control's help, begins to establish a new identity while continuing to hide from S.H.I.E.L.D.
 However, as Abigail begins to fall in love with O'Grady, she reveals to him that she is a single mother with a son.
 This in turn triggers O'Grady dumping Abigail over keeping her son's existence a secret from him while pursuing a romantic relationship with him.

 Black Fox later shows up looking for the jewels.
 O'Grady, however, had already sold them to a pawn shop.
 The two work together, getting the $150,000 back and splitting the proceeds, with O'Grady keeping 15 percent.
 They form a close friendship afterward.